Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 09.md

 - **The Curator says the Pyramid’s presence is in Holden**
     - How can we protect ourselves from the Pyramid: avoid physical contact with it -- if ABSOLUTELY necessary, wear gloves or gauntlets
     - If we find the Pyramid, don’t touch it.
 ALSO don’t let anyone else have it!!!
-- According to the book the Curator holds, **we’re close to someone who has touched/been near the pyramid** -- that effect usually wears off after a year or so, but it’s powerful enough that the pyramid is either physically nearby, OR whoever touched it touched it _recently_
+- According to the book the Curator holds, **we’re close to someone who has touched/been near the Pyramid** -- that effect usually wears off after a year or so, but it’s powerful enough that the pyramid is either physically nearby, OR whoever touched it touched it _recently_
 - Kaya asks if the book tells the future: it’s kinda complicated to explain

 # Morning of [[Dagen's Masquerade|the Masquerade]]